osmosis-labs/docs/developing/modules/spec-gamm.md

 	"initial-deposit": [list of denoms with initial deposit amount], "swap-fee": [swap fee in percentage],
 	"exit-fee": [exit fee in percentage],
-	"future_pool_governor": [see options in pool parameters section above] }
+	"future-governor": [see options in pool parameters section above] }
 ```